giuper/Blockchain26/09A-InnerTX/README.md

 1. How can the application receive Algo?

-    This is very simple as an application is associated to an address that is computed from its index in the following way
+    This is very simple as an application is associated to an *escrow account* whose address is computed from its index in the following way.

 ```python
     import algosdk.encoding as e